tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 ---

+## TL;DR

+To quickly get the cluster, dependent infrastructure, and application up and running:

+> ./up.sh

+Then seed it:

+> ./seed.sh

+To bring it all down:

+> ./down.sh

+But to understand what is actually happening read on ...

 ## Running the cluster

 To be compatible with `cloud-provider-kind` we need to create a cluster using a `kind` node image with version 1.33 or above: